-Number 1 – Carrot Sticks.
-Probably the easiest way to present carrots; just peel them, cut them into sticks and ‘stick’ them in your lunchbox.
-Great for dipping in soft cheese, houmous or other dips, or just eating as they come (picture taken from this lunch).
+Number 1 - Carrot Sticks.
+Probably the easiest way to present carrots; just peel them, cut them into sticks and 'stick' them in your lunchbox.
+Great for dipping in soft cheese, houmous or other dips, or just eating as they come.

-Number 2 – Carrot Disks With Cutouts.
+Number 2 - Carrot Disks With Cutouts.
 Another easy way to present carrots is to cut them into disks then cut out the middles with a mini cookie cutter.
-These tiny cookie cutters are often marketed as ‘clay cutters’, and are really handy for bento lunches.
-I used yellow carrots for this star themed lunch (see number 8 below).
+These tiny cookie cutters are often marketed as 'clay cutters', and are really handy for bento lunches.
+I used yellow carrots for this star themed lunch.

 Number 4 - Carrots Julienne.
 These can be easily cut by hand, but are also quick and easy to make with a julienne cutter.
 These thin, stringy carrot pieces are brilliant for adding fun to a lunch; as hair for a face, a bundle of hay, or even a ball of wool for a cat themed lunch.

-Number 5 – Alphabet Letters.
-If you can find a nice fat carrot, they’re great for cutting out alphabet letters with mini letter cutters.
+Number 5 - Alphabet Letters.
+If you can find a nice fat carrot, they're great for cutting out alphabet letters with mini letter cutters.
 Any other shapes cut with mini cookie cutters work well too.
 I usually cut the carrot into disks first, before using the cutter to cut the shape I want.
-Adding letters is a great way to make a lunch educational as well as fun (picture taken from this lunch).
+Adding letters is a great way to make a lunch educational as well as fun.

 Number 6 - Swapped Middles.
 If you bring another vegetable into the equation, you can get some really pretty effects by cutting the same shape from both vegetables then swapping them over.
 Here, I've swapped carrot slice middles with cucumber slices.

-Number 7 – Grated Carrot Salad.
+Number 7 - Grated Carrot Salad.
 A carrot salad is a quick, easy and delicious side dish.
 To make this salad I put a splash of orange juice in a bowl with a dash of olive oil, then mixed in a small grated carrot & some raisins.
-On this occasion I also decorated the top with little cucumber trees (see original lunch here).
+On this occasion I also decorated the top with little cucumber trees.
 You could also try adding other grated or chopped vegetables to a carrot salad.

 Number 9 - Carrot Butterfly.
 If you fancy a bit of a challenge, how about making a carrot butterfly or two to embellish your lunch?
 You can find a tutorial to make them here.